 The CyberKnife is a specific model of medical linear accelerator mounted on a robotic arm.
-It is used primarily to treat relatively small tumors with high levels of radiation in only a few sessions.
-This approach is referred to as “stereotactic radiosurgery” when the brain is treated and “stereotactic body radiation therapy” when other sites are treated.
-Radiosurgery can also be performed with other models of medical linear accelerator.
+It is primarily used to treat relatively small tumors with high levels of radiation in only a few sessions.
+This approach is referred to as “stereotactic radiosurgery” when the brain is treated and as “stereotactic body radiation therapy” when other sites are treated.
+Radiosurgery can also be performed with some other medical linear accelerator models or with the Gamma Knife system.

-The term “stereotactic” means that a high-precision patient localization system is used to identify the physical location of the target inside the patient.
-Stereotactic radiation surgery is used to irradiate the entire tumor site in a single treatment session.
-Stereotactic body radiation therapy is usually delivered in three to five treatment sessions.
+The term “stereotactic” means that a high-precision localization system is used to identify the location of the target inside the patient before (and possibly during) treatment.
+Stereotactic radiosurgery generally irradiates the entire cranial tumor site in a single treatment session while stereotactic body radiation therapy is usually delivered in three to five treatment sessions.

 Image used with permission from Accuray Incorporated.